 From IRB submit to IRB approval

 It’s essential that research sites track the days between submitting their trial protocol to the Institutional Review Board (IRB) and when it is approved.
 Sometimes, IRB approval can be painfully slow and seems to delay the whole endeavour of conducting a trial.
 When a site experiences these delays, it is normally a sign that their submission lacks information the IRB requires.
-The issues vary from application to application, so it is essential that your trial recruitment and clinical protocol is carefully planned as part of your initial feasibility analysis (check out our article here for further advice).
+The issues vary from application to application, so it is essential that your trial recruitment and clinical protocol is carefully planned as part of your initial feasibility analysis.

 Talk to your IRB about the delays directly and make sure to establish a person-to-person point of contact in order to resolve any issues quickly.
 As you know, IRB approval is usually one of the first milestones in the life cycle of a clinical trial.
 Use your good track records to your advantage and promote your site accordingly.